EU to tighten external border checks after Paris attacks

 The six-page document also urges stepping up of intelligence sharing, stricter rules on firearms as well as tackling the phenomenon of foreign fighters, EU citizens who venture out to join radical groups and then come back to Europe.

-Ministers will also call for progress on sharing airlines travelers' data, long opposed by EU lawmakers on the grounds that it would infringe people's privacy.
+Ministers will also call for progress on sharing airlines travellers' data, long opposed by EU lawmakers on the grounds that it would infringe people's privacy.

 The violence in Paris also triggered the tightening of counter-terrorism legislation by the European Commission, while Belgium pledged a security crackdown and an extra 400 million euros ($427 million) to fight Islamist violence.

-But the head of Europol, the coordinating organization of EU countries' police forces, on Thursday poured cold water on hopes that any new measures would guarantee full security.
+But the head of Europol, the coordinating organisation of EU countries' police forces, on Thursday poured cold water on hopes that any new measures would guarantee full security.

 "It is reasonable to assume ... that further attacks are likely," Rob Wainwright told a hearing in the European Parliament in Brussels.